sarafiorendi/MuonHLT/README.md

 cd ..
 scramv1 b

+to produce ntuples, just run
+cmsRun hltNtuples_cfg.py

-this gist customize the hlt configuration to run the ntuplizer for isolation studies https://gist.github.com/sarafiorendi/02b4a43c28766ec7beddabe3f5ae036e
+this gist customize the hlt configuration to re-run the hlt and the ntuplizer for isolation studies https://gist.github.com/sarafiorendi/02b4a43c28766ec7beddabe3f5ae036e

 what is in here: